 Dr. Ramsier has extensive experience in the course topics and in primate fieldwork, in Central and South America and Africa.
 She co-directed the first two HSU Costa Rica Primate Field Programs at La Selva.
 She will lead all aspects of the course, including lectures, field days, travel to and from Costa Rica and supervising students while in Costa Rica.

 Field assistants and other staff: More information will be posted here at a future date for the next program in Summer 2015.

 Please see APPLICATION page for information about the application and selection process.

-Costs for the 2014 program will be posted here in late 2013.
+Costs for the 2015 program will be posted here in fall 2014.

 Once the payment in full is submitted, no refund will be considered without petitioning the Office of Extended Education.
 If a refund is granted, only the portion that has not been committed on behalf of the individual will be refunded.
 In the event that a student must cancel prior to departure for Costa Rica and after paying his or her deposit, the deposit will not be refunded.